 An outbreak of deadly lung injuries in vapers in the United States—many of them adolescents—shows no signs of stopping.
 So far, 805 e-cigarettes users have fallen ill, 12 of whom have died.
-The illnesses are fuelling a push among lawmakers and regulators to rein in the sale of e-cigarettes, in particular those with flavours that could be contributing to a worrying surge in youth vaping.
+The illnesses are fueling a push among lawmakers and regulators to rein in the sale of e-cigarettes, in particular those with flavors that could be contributing to a worrying surge in youth vaping.

-It’s illegal for vendors in the United States to sell e-cigarettes to those younger than 18; in some states and cities, the age limit is 21.
-Yet more than a third of the sick vapers are younger than 21, according to the US Centers for Disease Control and Prevention (CDC).
+It’s illegal for vendors in the U.S. to sell e-cigarettes to those younger than 18; in some states and cities, the age limit is 21.
+Yet more than a third of the sick vapers are younger than 21, according to the U.S. Centers for Disease Control and Prevention.

 Public-health officials have yet to find a definitive cause for the lung injuries, according to the CDC.
 And they worry that some of the affected adolescents might never fully recover.
 But it’s unclear what impact, if any, the new restrictions on e-cigarette sales will have on the health crisis or the problem of youth vaping.

 What Exactly Are U.S. Regulators and Lawmakers Doing?

 In response to the recent spate of lung injuries, the U.S. Food and Drug Administration—which regulates tobacco products including e-cigarettes—announced on September 11 that it plans to remove flavored devices from the market, at least temporarily.